mapping-elections/site/_maps/meae.congressional.congress18.de.county.md

 Delaware elected one Federalist to the Eighteenth Congress.

-Delaware was apportioned one less seat in the House of Representatives.
+Following the 1820 Census, Delaware lost 1 seat in the House of Representatives.

 Delaware used a statewide at-large system for electing members to Congress.
 Delaware's election law required that voters select two